jesscxu/fisk-2024/syllabus.md

 Lectures, labs, and office hours are the main ways in which you will interact with your professor and TAs.
 You can see the weekly schedule of course meetings on the [course schedule page](schedule.md).
 Instructor and Fisk TA office hours will be held on the Library 3rd floor.

 ### Lecture
-Lecture will be held in Library 317 on Mondays, Wednesdays, and Fridays.
+Lecture will be held in Talley-Brady 212 or Library 318 (depending on your section) on Mondays, Wednesdays, and Fridays.
 Lecture will be focused on practicing concepts by doing problems, and you will be able to ask your professor and TA for help.
 There are three sections and each student must attend one of them:
-- MWF 9AM-9:55AM
+- MWF 10AM-10:50AM
-- MWF 11AM-11:55AM
+- MWF 11AM-11:50AM
-- MWF 2PM-2:55PM
+- MWF 2PM-2:50PM

 ### Lab
 Labs will be held in Library 317 on Tuesdays.
 There are three sections for labs and each student must attend one of them:
-- T 9AM-9:55AM
+- T 9:30AM-10:50AM
-- T 11AM-11:55AM
+- T 11AM-12:20AM
-- T 1PM-1:55PM
+- T 1PM-2:20PM

 ### Office Hours
 We will hold in-person office hours at a wide variety of times.